mit-pdos/sigmaos/tutorial/01_local_dev.md

 # 01. Local develpment

-This tutorial describes how to start up SigmaOS locally.
+This tutorial describes how to run SigmaOS locally.
 By the end of this walkthrough, you should be able to build, run, and test SigmaOS.
 All commands are intended to be run from the root of the repo.

 ## Dependencies